American Pit Bull Terrier: Health

 Due to their athleticism and diverse breeding background, the breed tends to be hardy, with an average lifespan of 12 to 14 years, longer than many breeds of a similar size.
 There are some genetic conditions to be watchful for.
-The breed tends to have bone diseases such as hip dysplasia, degenerative myelopathy and kneecap dislocation.
+The breed tends to have bone diseases such as hip dysplasia, canine degenerative myelopathy and kneecap dislocation.
 The breed can also have skin problems, such as mange and skin allergies, because of its short coat.
 Other health ailments seen in the breed include thyroid and congenital heart defects.

 The breed tends to have a higher than average incidence of hip dysplasia.

 Culling for performance has helped eliminate this problem and others such as patella problems, thyroid dysfunction and congenital heart defects.
 American Pit Bull Terriers with dilute coat colors have not had a higher occurrence of skin allergies as other breeds.
-As a breed they are more susceptible to parvovirus than others if not vaccinated, especially as puppies, so vaccination is imperative beginning at 39 days old and continuing every 2 weeks until 4 months old.
-Then again at 8 months.
-Once a year after that, as recommend for all breeds.
+As a breed they are more susceptible to parvovirus than others if not vaccinated, especially as puppies, so vaccination is imperative beginning at 39 days old and continuing every 2 weeks until 4 months old, then again at 8 months, and once a year after that, as recommended for all breeds.

-They are prone to Demodex Mange due to culling for performance.
-There are two different types of Demodex Mange, namely Localized and Generalized Demodex.
-Although it is not contagious it is sometimes difficult to treat due to immunodeficiency in some puppies.
-The Localized symptoms are usually loss of hair in small patches on the head and feet of the puppies.
+They are prone to demodex mange due to culling for performance.
+There are two different types of demodex mange, namely localized and generalized demodex.
+Although it is not contagious, it is sometimes difficult to treat due to immunodeficiency in some puppies.
+The localized symptoms are usually loss of hair in small patches on the head and feet of the puppies.
 This type will usually heal as the puppies grow and their immune systems grow stronger.
-The second type which is Generalized Demodex mange is a more severe form of the sickness.
-The symptoms are more severe and include loss of hair throughout the entire body and the skin may also be scabby and bloody.
-Generalized are usually hereditary due to immunodeficiency genes that are passed on from Sire and Dam to their puppies.
+The second type, which is generalized demodex mange, is a more severe form of the sickness.
+The symptoms include loss of hair throughout the entire body and the skin may also be scabby and bloody.
+Generalized mange is usually hereditary due to immunodeficiency genes that are passed on from sire and dam to their puppies.
 A simple skin scraping test will allow the vet to diagnose demodex mange.
-The most widely used method to treat Demodex Mange is ivermectin injections or oral medications.
-Since Demodex Mange lives in the hair follicles of the dog, Ivermectin will kill these mites at the source.
+The most widely used method to treat demodex mange is ivermectin injections or oral medications.
+Since demodex mange lives in the hair follicles of the dog, ivermectin will kill these mites at the source.

-Strains
+Bloodlines

-The APBT has several bloodlines (strains), many originated in "professional" dog fighting throughout the 20th century, and others developed for the conformation shows of the United Kennel Club at the 80s.
+The APBT has several bloodlines, many originating in "professional" dog fighting throughout the 20th century.

+Others developed for the conformation shows of the United Kennel Club in the 1980s.
+While the history and ancestry of the APBT bloodlines can provide context and insight into the breed's development, it is essential to prioritize responsible breeding practices and the well-being of the individual dogs.